hjarve/fullstackopen/part4/bloglist/README.md

 express-async-errors: the library allows to eliminate the try-catch blocks.

+bcrypt: package for generating the password hashes.

+mongoose-unique-validator: library for validations

 ## dev dependency:
 nodemon: nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.